pietro909/elm-scroll/README.md

 ## Warning

-This library is incomplete and not working currently.
-I believe it will be up and running and useable in the next week or so.
+This library now builds but has not been tested